 “When I wrote that scene, I pictured myself as the victim and thought about what I would do if I were kidnapped,” Vorozhbyt explains.
 “I imagined that I would talk to my torturer about love and other things, and that such a strategy would win.
 The hardest thing was to imagine that I could forgive the person for what they had done.”

 Even if it was born on the stage, Bad Roads has a very distinct pictorial style and sound design that at times recalls Andrei Tarkvosky’s Stalker, which is also set in a zone filled with constant danger and moral ambiguity.
 “That may have been a subconscious reference for me,” the director concludes, “but the main reference for me was real life, because I was in that zone myself, where I myself was a stalker.”

-This edition of THR Presents was sponsored by Kristi Films.
+This edition of THR Presents was sponsored by Ukrainian State Film Agency.

 Sign up for THR news straight to your inbox every day